AllenZYoung/CSAPP/Notes and Summaries/Ch2/Intro.md

 > "The examples will give you an intuition
 > behind the ideas, and the practice problems engage you in active learning, helping you put thoughts
 > into action.
 With these as background, you will find it much easier to go back and follow the derivations".

+P.S.
+Please note that I will no longer use italics in this Chapter.